DanMyers300/FWGS/readme.md

 9. CODED NOTES

 ### Imediate To-Do
-1. Fix the RFQ model that I have created.
-    - I was able to train the model successfully but it isn't working when I try to call it.
-    - The same code works when I try to run the large model so maybe it's a problem with how I trained the model
-        - This seems to be a problem with how I formatted my training data.
-It should follow a format outlined in this [article](https://www.machinelearningplus.com/nlp/training-custom-ner-model-in-spacy/)
-2. When creating the spacy file I'm getting a lot of errors.
-I think that's a large part of why it's failing
+ - There seems to be a tokenization issue with the RFQ model.
+I'm not sure why it's getting errors.

 ---
 <!-- CONTACT -->